suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

    > Note: SEA-W10-CL3 should still be running from the previous lab.

+7. Go-to Settings and click on Accounts then Select Access work or school

+8. Click on your organisation account Then select on info and scroll down click on **Sync** button.

+9. Wait until the sync is completed.
+Then additionally wait for (5-10) minutes efore proceeding to the next step.

 7. Restart **SEA-W10-CL3**.

    > Note: This process can take 30-45 minutes and will reboot several times during the process.